 Tab.
-13: Power structures (average power) of the "smallest" and largest generators on tankers.Overview of the analyzed data on tanker vessels (German ZBBD database, 2019)
+13: Power structures (average power) of the "smallest" and largest generators on tankers.

-According to the available data, the calculation of tankers at berth without own loading activity can be done with the TREMOD(5) basic factors of the power class 27-74 kW adjusted for the low load (Tab.
+According to the available data, the calculation of tankers at berth without own loading activity can be done with the TREMOD5 basic factors of the power class 27-74 kW adjusted for the low load (Tab.
 7a).
 The calculations of shipside unloading operations are made with the TREMOD base factors of the power class 130-299 kW (Tab.
 7b), the composition of the generators present in the fleet and the hourly emissions of the "average largest fleet generator" determined from this (Tab.
 10c).